top of page

 Vasiliki Mylonopoulou, Ph.D.

-Currently, she is a visiting scholar at the University of Oulu, Finland, and Jönköpning University, Sweden.
-She is part of the Research Council for the Swedish Agency for Accessible Media (MTM) and she works as a lecturer/assistant professor at the University of Goteborg, Sweden, in the division of Human-Computer Interaction in the Applied IT department.
-She conducted her post-doc as part of the project Digital Seniors which focuses on creating design tools for designing technology for our older selves (casual technology users).
+She conducted her PhD in CHESS and focused on ways to design social features that support people in changing their behaviour into a healthier one.
+The thesis resulted in a design tool for health-related behavior change.
+Her post-doc was part of the project Digital Seniors, which focuses on creating design tools for designing technology for our older selves (casual technology users).
 She is part of the More Stamina app science team, which aims to support people experiencing multiple sclerosis to manage their energy.

 RESEARCH INTERESTS